mohan-chinnappan-n/cli-dx/ai/openai/completion.md

 EXAMPLE

-     ** Using OpenAI given a prompt, tool will return one or more predicted completions, and can also return the probabilities of alternative tokens at each position.   **
+     ** Using OpenAI given a prompt, tool will return one or more predicted completions.
+Also summary of the prompt if op flag is set to 's'.
+Also generates Ideas if op flag is to 'i' **

-      sfdx mohanc:ai:openai:completion -k keyfile.json  -p 'prompt'
+      sfdx mohanc:ai:openai:completion -k keyfile.json  -p 'prompt' -o 's or i'